byuccl/dac_sdc_2022/_pages/axi2.md

 1. (T or F) Once the master has sent all of the write data, the write transaction is complete.
 1. Why do master transaction IDs vary in bit-width?
 1. (T or F) Transactions issued by multiple masters with the same IDs must be performed in order.
-1. What does this statement mean: Any write transaction for which it has issued a response must be observed by any subsequent write or read transaction, regardless of the transaction IDs (see Page A6-87).

 The questions below correspond to the section on AMBA AXI4-Lite.
 1. What is the burst length for a transaction?
 1. (T or F) All accesses must be 32 or 64 bits wide.
 1. (T or F) Masters don't have to support byte slaves.
 1. (T or F) AXI-Lite doesn't support multiple outstanding transactions because it does not support transaction IDs.
-1. Explain ID reflection.
-1. Why must you provide a bridge if the slave does not implement ID reflection?